 2018, J.C. revamped Social Media Uncut and made it a part of his own brand.
 He interviewed Stephanie Andujar, who helped guide him with communication and support through the process and he now has made it a part of who he is with discussing real topics through interviews to show what the individual is doing in terms of projects.

 While doing Social Media Uncut, J.C started doing scripts, and his first script was Simon Says.
 He has written numerous scripts for television pilots and movies.
 J.C won his first festival award as a finalist in the Hollywood Screenplay contest 2018 for his short script: Do you Believe in Zombies?

-2019, he has picked up another platform contributing for Undead Walking.
+2019, he has picked up another platform contributing to Undead Walking.
 J.C. made a commitment to analyze and create original posts while working on Social Media Uncut and writing scripts.